2012 United States House of Representatives elections in Michigan: District 5

-Democrat Dale Kildee, who has represented the 5th district since 2003 and previously represented the 9th district from 1993 until 2003 and the 7th district from 1977 until 1993, chose to retire rather than run for re-election in 2012.
+Democrat Dale Kildee, who had represented the 5th district since 2003, and previously represented the 9th district from 1993 until 2003 and the 7th district from 1977 until 1993, chose to retire rather than run for re-election in 2012.

 Flint school board member David Davenport ran as an independent.
 Also running was Gregory Creswell of the Libertarian Party.

 Roll Call rated the race as "Safe Democratic".